Langevin dynamics of lattice Yang-Mills-Higgs and applications: Functional inequalities and exponential ergodicity

 where $Z_Q=\int\exp(-\cS_2(Q,\Phi))\prod_{x}\dif \Phi_x$.
 We write $\nu$ for the following probability measure on $G^{E^+_{\Lambda}}$

 where $\cS_1$ is the pure Yang--Mills action which is independent of $\Phi$, and

 It is easy to find that $V$ is well-defined and is a smooth function on $G^{E_\Lambda^+}$.

-\br Our disintegration may have some similarity with the recent works \cite{MR3926125,RolandIsing,RolandPhi4}, but the difference is that we have two fields $Q,\Phi$ while the above works in some sense decompose the field into two scales.
-In our case, when one attempts to apply Bakry--\'Emery, the main difficulty comes from unbounded $\Phi$.
-For example we will have a term of the form $\tr(\Phi_x^tX_e^2Q_e\Phi_y)$ when calculating $\Hess$, and we can not bound it by the Ricci curvature.
-This motivates the strategy of first integrating out $\Phi$.
-After that $\Phi$ is bounded. \er
+\br Our disintegration may have some similarity with the recent works \cite{MR3926125,RolandIsing,RolandPhi4}, but the difference is that we have two fields $Q,\Phi$ while the above works in some sense decompose the field into two scales. \er

 Before proceeding we first give a uniform estimate under the measure $\mu_Q$, which we prove using stochastic differential equation techniques i.e. by exploiting the Langevin dynamics.
 This estimate plays an important role in the sequel, such as in the proof of functional inequalities (Lemma~\ref{log:1}, Theorem~\ref{th:poin}) and proving mass gap (Section~\ref{sec:mass-RN}).
+In fact, since $\mu_Q$ is stationary measure of the Langevin dynamics, and we can use moment estimates of the dynamics via It\^o's calculus to derive suitable moments bounds of $\mu_Q$.